Jim Halpert: Season 7–9

 In "New Guys," Jim reveals that he was given an offer to help his friend start a sports marketing company in Philadelphia called Athlead.
 At first, he turns it down but later reveals that he accepted the offer.
 Pam doesn't find out until "Andy's Ancestry," and although she is supportive, she is later concerned about Jim not having told her sooner and about how much money he has put into it.
 Jim gets permission from David Wallace to take up the second job, and in "The Target" he convinces Stanley and Phyllis to agree to cover his duties on the days that he is away.

 In "Suit Warehouse," Jim offers Darryl a chance to join him at the new job.
 Although Darryl has a not-so-perfect interview, he does get the position thanks to his preparation and Jim's recommendation.
 Later, Jim and Darryl become roommates, although in "Vandalism" Darryl is annoyed at Jim's messy and sloppy living habits.

 Jim's weekly commute to Philadelphia causes increasing strain on his marriage until in "Customer Loyalty," it comes to a head when he misses Cece's dance recital and then angrily blames Pam for not videotaping it.
 Tearfully, Pam breaks down and confides in Brian, the boom mic operator of the documentary crew.

 In "Moving On," Pam interviews for a job in Philadelphia, but then reveals to Jim that she doesn't really want to move there after all.

-In "Finale," Jim serves as Dwight's Best Man during his wedding to Angela, where Pam is a bridesmaid.
+In "Finale," Jim serves as Dwight's best man during his wedding to Angela, where Pam is a bridesmaid.
 Jim and Pam also finalize their plan to move to Austin, where Jim will rejoin Athlead (now named Athleap) with Darryl.
 He plans to quit Dunder Mifflin, but Dwight insists on firing him and Pam instead, so they can receive a generous severance package.
 In his final interview, Jim thanks the documentary crew for giving him the opportunity to show his children many important parts of his life, and after a callback to his first interview, finally deems his job as "amazing".

 Appearances

-Jim has appeared in every episode of The Office with the exception of "Mafia," in which only his voice is heard.
-The clip show episode "The Banker" features Jim in flashbacks of previous episodes, and Jim only appears in new footage momentarily, and without any lines.
+Jim appeared in every episode of The Office.
+In "Mafia," only his voice is heard, while the clip show episode "The Banker" features Jim in flashbacks of previous episodes, and Jim only appears in new footage momentarily, and without any lines.
 Additionally, in the season-seven episode "Ultimatum," Jim only appears in the cold open, and is absent without explanation for the rest of the episode.
 The cold open was actually filmed the previous season and recycled for the episode because John Krasinski was on location shooting a movie.